adimit/werti/docs/FAQ.markdown

 Google Web Toolkit.
 Use the package manager of your system and search for libstdc++ and install version 5 of this library.
 The package name in Ubuntu/Debian is libstdc++5.

+## mvn package Reports "Error building POM (may not be this project's POM)"

+If the error message looks similar to this one:

+	[INFO] ------------------------------------------------------------------------
+	[ERROR] FATAL ERROR
+	[INFO] ------------------------------------------------------------------------
+	[INFO] Error building POM (may not be this project's POM).

+	Project ID: org.werti:WERTi
+	POM Location: /home/nott/Eclipse-Workspace/WERTi/pom.xml
+	Validation Messages:

+	    [0]  For dependency Dependency {groupId=com.google.gwt, artifactId=gwt-dev-linux, version=1.5.2, type=jar}: system-scoped dependency must specify an absolute path systemPath.

+	Reason: Failed to validate POM for project org.werti:WERTi at /home/nott/Eclipse-Workspace/WERTi/pom.xml

+then you have not set the GWT_HOME environment variable as described in INSTALLATION.markdown